s1ddok/face-landmarks-s4tf/README.md

-# CycleGAN (WIP)
+# FaceLandmarks (WIP)

 WIP

 In order to run the project you have to just call

 ```bash
 swift run -c release
 ```

 You will need a tensorboard installation in order to run the project.

 ## Notes